- 🛈 Background

 This is a very intuitive and broadly useful killer app for the MOP!

-Along the way, I solved several extensibility and usability problems regarding the MOP, which is what the 3 supporting libraries are about (mostly).
+Along the way, I solved several extensibility and usability problems regarding the MOP.
+There is one last supporting library I have yet to finish:

 a truly extensible version of